 Honors & Recognitions

-- The Best Lawyers in America® in the area of commercial litigation, 2009-present
+- The Best Lawyers in America®, Commercial Litigation, 2009-present

 - "Leading Lawyers" list, Milwaukee's M Magazine, 2015